drwetter/testssl.sh/Readme.md

 </s>

 Time has passed by, development evolved.
 It is not recommended to use 2.9.5 anymore.
 There are bugs in 2.9.5 which would require larger efforts to fix.
-As of 2019 it is recommended to switch to the 2.9dev branch -- 3.0 release is imminent, it's build on 2.9.5., it has matured and has less known bugs.
+As of 2019 it is recommended to switch to the 2.9dev branch -- 3.0 release is imminent, it's build on 2.9.5, has matured and has less known bugs.

 #### Features implemented in 2.9.5